-Anglican Aid’s Community Care fund directly resources and empowers churches in disadvantaged suburbs to run their own ministry programs.
+Anglican Aid’s Australian Community Care fund directly resources and empowers churches in disadvantaged suburbs to run their own ministry programs.

 These ministries serve people from all around the world, including Christian brothers and sisters fleeing persecution, and people of all faiths and backgrounds.